Aldo Cibic: Career

 In 2015, he curated the Venice Pavilion at the 56th International Art Exhibition Biennale of Venice, exploring the declinations of the creative process between globalization and territorial roots.

+At the 19th edition of Biennale di Architettura di Venezia in 2025, Aldo Cibic presents the project “Venice Forever – from Reality to Imagination”.
+Created by Cibicworkshop (Aldo Cibic, Chuck Felton and Jo Dejardin) and Andrea Rinaldo (Stockholm Water Prize 2023), “Venice Forever” presents itself as a series of fragments of visions and questions in which the actors of the invention of the future of Venice are young researchers, who are given the opportunity to settle in Venice to work on the invention of its future.

 In 2019 Aldo Cibic has been selected as High-End Foreign Expert by the State Administration of Foreign Experts Affairs of People's Republic of China.

 Aldo Cibic is Honorary Professor at the Tongji University, Shanghai.

 In 2021 he has been appointed Honorary Professor of Urban Studies at the Shanghai Academy of Social Sciences.

 His design pieces and drawings are exhibited in the permanent collections of the Stedelijk Museum in Amsterdam, the Groninger Museum, the CCA (Canadian Center for Architecture) in Montreal, the Victoria and Albert Museum in London, the Triennale Museum of Italian Design in Milan and the Centre Pompidou in Paris.

 Aldo Cibic has been included by the architecture magazine Domus in the guide to the world's best architects “100+ best architecture firms 2019”.
 Inter alia, Domus editors Alessandro Mendini and Joseph Grima put forward a selection in favour of giving a voice to practices that show how “it may be possible for social architecture to really bloom in the future”.